MarcelinoSemaan/CSIS279/README.md

    ```

 ## Additional Notes
-- The system uses JWT for authentication
+- The system uses JWT for authentication with token expiration
 - Calendar events support problem reporting with priority levels
 - Teams can be marked as available/unavailable
 - Real-time updates for team availability and problem reporting
+- Supports multiple office locations and team assignments
+- Vehicle and driver management for transport coordination
+- Responsive design supporting desktop and mobile views
+- Role-based access control for different user types
+- Error handling and input validation on both frontend and backend